msoxzw/quiet-windows-10/README.md

 ### Installation

+Drag and drop a Windows disc image to the `Drag and drop a disc image to create installation media.cmd` to create installation media.
-Copy `sources` folder to the root of the installation media.
+If the installation media exists, just copy `sources` folder to its root directory.
 Windows Setup will use these files automatically during installation.

-The recommended Windows 10 direct download location is https://tb.rg-adguard.net/
+The recommended Windows direct download location is https://tb.rg-adguard.net/

-Window 10 Education edition is recommended, because it is best concerning privacy.
+Window Education edition is recommended, because it is best concerning privacy.

 ### Goals